mauroservienti/NServiceBus.IntegrationTesting/README.md

 <sup><a href='/src/Snippets/DoneSnippets.cs#L15-L20' title='Snippet source file'>snippet source</a> | <a href='#snippet-simple-done-condition' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-Such a done condition has to be read as: "If there are one or more failed messages the test is done, proceed to evaulate the assertions".
+Such a done condition has to be read as: "If there are one or more failed messages the test is done, proceed to evaluate the assertions".
 Obviously this is not enough.
 In the identified test case scenario the test is done when a saga is invoked (specifically is created, more on this later).
-A saga invokation can be expressed as a done condition in the following way:
+A saga invocation can be expressed as a done condition in the following way:

 <!-- snippet: complete-done-condition -->
 <a id='snippet-complete-done-condition'></a>